spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 region = us-east-1
 source_profile = default
 ```
-You can test acces to AWS account execute those basic commands in CLI.
+Access to AWS account can be tested by executing those commands in CLI.
 ```shell
 $ aws ec2 describe-instances --profile my-role
 ```